 The IBX data centers are staffed and/or monitored on a 24x7 basis by professional security staff, which monitors access points and monitors the electronic security systems.
 At each IBX, where there is a minimum of two security officers, at least one officer needs to be present to man the security kiosk and any additional officers may perform rounds of the IBX.
 Doors, including cages, are secured with biometric readers or proximity card readers.
 Each cage door has an auto lock mechanism that triggers once the door is closed.
-If the door is not opened an auto relock will trigger after 10 seconds.
+If the door is not opened an auto re-lock will trigger after 10 seconds.
 For shared cages, there are locks on the cabinets.
 Security systems have dedicated uninterruptible power supply (UPS) systems and standby emergency power (generator) support.

-The AE1, BR1, HE3, HE5, PE1, and VA1 IBX data center facilities are not staffed with dedicated onsite security guards.
-Each of the aforementioned sites are managed and monitored by IBX Critical Facility personnel during standard operating hours, remotely via other sister sites after-hours.
+The AE1, BR1, DE1, HE3, HE5, PE1, and VA1 IBX data center facilities are not staffed with dedicated onsite security guards.
+Each of the aforementioned sites are monitored by Equinix personnel remotely via other sites.
 Equinix has evaluated the need for onsite security staff at each of the locations and accepted the business risks based on the small footprint, low traffic volume, and limited customer bases at each site.